 The entertainment that London has to offer is phenomenal.
 Whilst some activities can be quite pricey, it’s unlikely that you’ll run out of cheap or completely FREE things to do in London.
 A perfect book to buy when you first move to London, is Time Out’s 1000 Things to do in London for under a tenner which does exactly what it says on the tin …. priced at GBP 6.50, this book offers the chance to fall in love with London for under a tenner.
 Complete with attractive photos the book is packed full of suggestions for budget shopping, dining, nights out, free tickets and low-cost cultural experiences.

 If you’re a student, then you should find that flashing your student card in many shops, cinemas and other sightseeing ticket offices, should get you a student discount.
 Even if a discount doesn’t appear to be advertised, it’s always a good idea to ask if one is available.
 Make sure you don’t forget your student I.D though, as you’ll be unlikely to qualify for the saving without proof.
+Holders of a valid NUS Extra card can qualify for heaps of student discounts saving money through multiple discount partners.

 Free audience tickets